Join Our Initiative Browse the Datasets Contribute a New Dataset

-Also contact us if you are interested in contributing a dataset, but you have any questions or concerns about meeting the following requirements.
+Also contact us if you are interested in contributing a dataset, but you have any questions or concerns about meeting the following specification.

 Table of contents

-The requirements attempt to be minimally sufficient, to impose just enough constraints to meet our goals.
+The specification attempts to be minimally sufficient, to impose just enough constraints to meet our goals for cataloged datasets.

 - …

-Most of the details are captured in requirements for the dataset card that every version of a dataset carries (e.g., after various stages of processing).
-Other requirement described here cover data governance for those processing stages.
+Most of the details are captured in the dataset card that every version of a dataset carries (e.g., after various stages of processing).

 Let’s begin.

-To ensure fully-traceable provenance and governance, you must affirm that you are the owner of the dataset or you received the dataset from a source that offers the data for use without restriction, for example, that you have been granted permission by the owner to act on their behalf with respect to the dataset.
+To promote fully-traceable provenance and governance, for all data within the dataset, you must affirm that you are either (a) the owner of the dataset or (b) you have rights from the owner of the data that enables you to provide it to anyone under the CDLA Permissive 2.0 license; for example, you have been granted permission by the owner to act on their behalf with respect to the data and enable others to use it without restriction.

-WARNING: Do not contribute any data that was obtained by crawling or scraping public data from the Internet.
-At this time, we can not accept such datasets because of concerns about verifying the provenance of such data.
+WARNING: Do not contribute any data that was obtained by crawling or scraping public data from the Internet or other public places.
+At this time, we are not accepting such data because we are seeking to build datasets with a heightened level of clarity around ownership, provenance, and quality.

 Dataset Hosting